Everloom-129/Summer_Research_2023/Blind_LLM_Guide_Project/Chatbot/prep_data/Prep_Info_Video_0194.md

 - ||Person 2:|| High (on road, very close to the dashcam, negative angle)
 </PERSON_INFO>

-The situation in Frame 0003 continues to be critical, with all detected persons on the road and in very close proximity to the vehicle.
-The negative and positive angles for persons 0, 1, and 2 indicate that they are positioned almost directly to the left or right of the vehicle.
-The combination of their positions on the road, closeness to the dashcam, and extreme angles results in a high-risk evaluation for all detected persons.
-Immediate and precise action is necessary to mitigate the risk of collision.
+The situation in Frame 0003 remains critical, as all three detected persons are on the road and in close proximity to the dashcam.
+The high-risk evaluation for Persons 0, 1, and 2 is due to their positions on the road and their very close distance to the dashcam.
+Immediate and cautious action is required to avoid a potential collision.
 ### Frame 0004 Analysis

 ||Summary of Key Frame Information:||